WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

 respectively.
 This preserves our ability to assign them more specific types in the future.

-When allocating types with custom RTTs,
-`struct.new` and `struct.new_default` take exact references to the RTTs as their first operands.
+When allocating types with custom descriptors, `struct.new` and `struct.new_default` take exact references to the descriptors as their first operands.
 This makes the unsound program above invalid.